nmshd/documentation/_docs_explore/23-privacy.md

 - The **absolute data privacy**, a defensive and theoretical approach, defines PII as any data that could potentially identify an individual and thus also needs to be deleted after the data processing.
 This classification applies across all historical, present, and future possibilities.
 This has huge implications, as even ciphertexts (which one does not have the key to) and one-way hashes of PII need to be considered PII, as theoretically it is possible to get the PII out of this information.
 Public entities and governments often require this absolute approach, which also takes into account future uncertainties.
 - The **relative data privacy** is a more aggressive and practical mindset.
 Data that is practically impossible for the data processor - or for which the data processor would need external information in access - to reference an individual is considered non-personal data.
 The notions of external information and practical impossibility are quite fluffy, thus data owners could think differently and argue about the processing of their data.
 Ultimately, it rests on the technical-organizational measures (TOM) the data processor can proof that the implemented measures were sufficient for secure personal data handling.

-# Overaching privacy of enmeshed
+# Overarching privacy of enmeshed

 We devised a highly scalable and maintainable approach that does not centralize actual user data, limiting it to pseudonyms or technical data only.